EHR-SeqSQL : A Sequential Text-to-SQL Dataset For Interactively Exploring Electronic Health Records: Experiments

-\paragraph{Result} The experimental results are shown in Table \ref{Exp1}.
-In a random split, all models exhibit strong performance with both EHRSQL and EHR-SeqSQL.
-However, in the compositional split, models typically show superior generalization ability when trained with EHR-SeqSQL.
-T5 models, in particular, show a significant performance increase, ranging from 7.63\%p (from 67.8\% to 75.43\%), to 30.34\%p (from 52.15\% to 82.49\%).
-T5-base finetuned in \textit{QQ} setting has the best generalization ability.
-It suggests that a task-specific fine-tuning enables effective extraction of necessary information only from NLQs without being distracted by other contextual factors.
 On the other hand, ChatGPT suffers a performance drop in the \textit{QQ} setting, which is suspected to be due to the absence of predicted SQL queries within the prompt, which leads ChatGPT to have less information on target representation.
 Still, a multi-turn setting leads to a significant performance increase in the \textit{QS} setting.
 It's worth noting that ChatGPT has better compositional generalization ability in a single-turn setting than fine-tuned models.
+LLaMA shows very low performance in every setting, indicating it is not well-suited for generating SQL.
+Code-Llama performs relatively better and demonstrates clearly better performance with our dataset.
 Overall, our experiments show that training with EHR-SeqSQL allows the models to generalize well even with unseen questions.